odoflah/project-snack/README.md

 - all in one repository (monorep microservice application) so that engineers can see the whole codebase and make more informed design decisions
 - custom reverse-proxy/api gateway to not be tied to a cloud provider
 - Infra as code so as to version control infrastrucrure and create more robust understandable systems
+- route protection by default - all services are protected other than the aut service which by definition cxan't be protected

 <!-- TODO: Enable protected routes with the reverse proxy and auth service -->